zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/02-setting-up-liferay-dxp/setting-up-liferay-dxp.md

 ## Connecting to a Mail Server to Send Notifications

-Liferay DXP sends uses a mail server and SMTP to send email notifications for a variety of purposes: user registration and password management, site membership notifications, and content updates, to name a few.
+Liferay DXP uses a mail server and SMTP to send email notifications for a variety of purposes: user registration and password management, site membership notifications, and content updates, to name a few.
 In order for Liferay DXP to send email notifications we recommend configuring the built-in mail session.
 As an alternative, you can opt to configure and use your application server's mail session.

 See [Configuring the Built-in Mail Session](placeholder) for more information on how to configure the default mail server.